agomezmartin/internationalization/assets/django/templates_mark_plurals_for_translation/README.md

 </p>
 ```

-Depending on the **visit numbers**, the example above will produce:
+Depending on the **number of visits**, the example above will produce:

 - You have visited this page 1 time.
 - You have visited this page 2 times.